vennadevops/assignment/README.md

 This will prevent your local modules and debug logs from being copied onto your Docker image and possibly overwriting modules installed within your image.

+install docker and docker compose file.

-now pulling the mongo db image and building node.js docker file using docker compose file.
+now pulling the mongo db image and building node.js docker file using docker compose file using below command.

 docker-compose up -d

 ![image](https://user-images.githubusercontent.com/56083714/66063333-c5395200-e560-11e9-8911-98e5af12ffe6.png)